 Three Nittany Lions were selected to the 2011 All-Big Ten team, and Musser, a Honda Award nominee, advanced to the NCAA National Championships to represent Penn State.
 Outside the gym, the Nittany Lions excelled in the classroom and community.
 Five gymnasts earned Academic All-Big Ten laurels and the team was awarded the Penn State Team Community Service Award.

 The Tigers qualified for NCAA Regionals under Thompson for the first time in 2003 and advanced to the NCAA Championship that same year.
 Auburn’s women’s gymnastics team continued to improve each year and qualified for the NCAA Regionals for eight consecutive years.
-In 2005, the Thompsons hosted the NCAA Women’s Gymnastics Championships at Auburn University.
+In 2005, Auburn hosted the NCAA Women’s Gymnastics Championships.

 Thompson and his wife, Rachelle, helped produced four NCAA All-Americans, four All-SEC selections, three SEC Gymnast of the Year winners and one SEC Freshman of the Year during their time at Auburn.
 They coached nine NCAA Championship individual qualifiers and four NCAA Regional Event Champions.

 Prior to arriving at Auburn, Thompson was the assistant coach at Louisiana State University from 1994-99 and was the Junior Olympic Program Director at the Cincinnati Gymnastics Academy in Fairfield, Ohio from 1993-94.
 Thompson also held assistant coaching positions at two Big Ten institutions, Illinois and Wisconsin, as well as serving as a graduate assistant coach at Kentucky.

-Thompson earned a Bachelor of Arts in Education with an emphasis in Physical Education from Kentucky in 1985.
+Thompson earned a bachelor of arts in education with an emphasis in Physical Education from Kentucky in 1985.
 He went on to receive a Master of Science in Biomechanics in 1995.